odaridavid/Clean-MVVM-ArchComponents/README.md

 maintain dependency versioning for different modules as well as improve dependency organisation and readability by providing a clear separation of which dependencies go where.

-#### Error Handling With Coroutines

-When an exception is thrown a null value is returned from the try catch block in the suspended function.

 #### CI-Pipeline